pavlenex/Bitcoin-Payments/Elements/Invoice/Invoice.md

 ##### Invoice Timer

-Due to violatility in price, invoice generating software aim to lock a particular exchange rate into a certain time-interval (usually 15 minutes).
+Due to violatility in price, invoice generating softwares aim to lock a particular exchange rate into a certain time-interval (usually 15 minutes).
 By providing a time-window for invoice payment, you're protecting receiver from price manipulation attack that sender may attempt.

 The invoice timer should clearly indicate a sense of urgency to pay an invoice before the timer expires.

 ##### Invoice details

+When buyer makes a purchase and goes to the checkout, it's resonable to assume that they'd want to review their invoice details prior to commiting to a purchase.
+In the invoice detail, it is good practice to show invoice amount, network fee, etc.

 ##### Pay from a wallet button

-##### Invoice for seller
+### Invoice for a seller

 ## Challenges